-Each room houses three or four students.
+Each room houses four or five students.
 The rooms are a comfortable size, with American style mattresses.
 There are state of the art bathroom/shower facilities in the dorm.
 It is the responsibility of the talmidim to keep their own rooms neat and clean.

 There are many Tiyulim and Shabbatonim scheduled throughout the year.
 These trips are planned both for their educational, as well as recreational value, and with the intent that students enjoy themselves and come to learn about and appreciate Eretz Yisrael.

 Even on the "out" Shabbasos the Yeshiva is always open and talmidim are welcome to stay, many of whom do.
-On some of the Shabbasos, guests from other yeshivot are welcome, for a nominal fee, to join us in the yeshiva.
 The Rebbeim will usually invite talmidim to join them at their Shabbat meals.

 During bein hazmanim, the dormitories remain open, but regular meals are not provided.
 The yeshiva asks that the students return to yeshiva for Simchas Torah.

 The Yeshiva employs madrichim who live in the dormitory with the students.
 In addition, there is an Av Bayit who lives nearby the Yeshiva.

 Laundry is done for the students by visiting laundry and dry cleaning services that pick up and deliver the laundry directly from the dormitories.